tarunnsutharr/trackyfy/README.md

 - **Data Analytics:** Beautiful charts and insights to analyze your patterns.
 - **Responsive Design:** Works flawlessly on both desktop and mobile screens.

 ---

-## 🛠️ Tech Stack

-This project was built using the following technologies:

-- **Frontend:** HTML5, CSS3, JavaScript
-- **Design:** UI/UX focuses on simplicity and ease of use.

----